Is this just another hashtag trend or are we missing out on something?

 So what is Organic food?

 Organic foods contain no artificial colours and preservatives, GM Ingredients and routine use of antibiotics, along with the use of fewer pesticides.
 But let’s not forget the main selling points!
 1. Organic food is always free range 2.
 Organic food is traceable from farm to fork.

 With many stereotypes and previous hang-ups linked to organic lifestyle here are the two questions that are commonly asked when discussing this topic

 Is it expensive to lead an organic life?
 And where can I find organic produce?

 Facts show milk tends to be 10p more per pint and meats, depending on the brand can have a price difference of up to £10 but with this being said it truly depends on your shopping habits.
 The key attitude to adopt when choosing to turn to an organic lifestyle is to shop smart!
 Visit your local butcher, bakery and farmers markets and try supermarkets own brands, sometimes it’s just down to good old marketing and package.

 Online shopping with independent brands can also be another good route to explore, providing a much larger selection of organic products from across the EU.
 Online supermarkets also have the advantage of selling products at a reduced price due to no physical store costings!

-Making sure to plan your meals to reduce unnecessary spending and waste is another thing to keep in mind due produce not containing any preservatives.
-A obvious but common expenditure, which is regularly over looked when trying to go organic.
+Making sure to plan your meals to reduce unnecessary spending and waste is another thing to keep in mind due to produce not containing any preservatives.
+An obvious but common expenditure, which is regularly overlooked when trying to go organic.
 But above all else make sure to shop around to find the best retailer that suits your budget and produce needs.